mcmtilman/SwiftPuLP/README.md

 * The **Model**, consisting of an optional **Objective** (a linear function and an optimization goal: minimize or maximize) and zero or more linear constraints.

-* The **Solver**, using the default solver from PuLP to optimize the model's objective and return an optional **Result** with a status and a dictionary of variable - value pairs.
+* The **Solver**, using the default solver from PuLP to realize the model's objective and return an optional **Result** with a status and a dictionary of variable - value pairs.

 ### Variable